 Below, you will find the guidelines for both.
 Alternatively, if you are a fully-funded startup with a tested product ready to hit the market, you can skip ahead to the last part of this article.

-Thousands of new startups come to platforms like Kickstarter to market their “next big thing”, all fighting for their piece of the pie.
+Dozens of new startups come to platforms like Kickstarter every day to market their “next big thing”, all fighting for their piece of the pie.
 So how can you effectively compete for the funding there?

 The first step when it comes to creating a standout crowdfunding promotional video is to define your brand.
 As the saying goes, your brand is whatever your customer says it is.
 So start with asking yourself the questions your potential supporters may ask.